-In addition, the total weight of the vehicle, all occupants, accessories and cargo must not exceed the gross vehicle weight rating (GVWR) or the gross axle weight rating (GAWR).
-Both are on a label on the driver's doorjamb.
+In addition, the total weight of the vehicle, all occupants, accessories, cargo, and trailer tongue load must not exceed the gross vehicle weight rating (GVWR) or the gross axle weight rating (GAWR).
+Both are on a label on the driver's dooriamb.

-Carrying Cargo

-Carrying Items in the Passenger Compartment
+Carrying Cargo in the Passenger Compartment

-- Store or secure all items that could be thrown around and hurt someone during a crash. - Do not put any items on top of the rear shelf.
-They can block your view and be thrown around the vehicle during a crash. - Be sure items placed on the floor behind the front seats cannot roll under the seats and interfere with the driver's ability to operate the pedals, the proper operation of the seats, or proper operation of the sensors under the seats. - Keep the glove box closed while driving.
+- Store or secure all items that could be thrown around and hurt someone during a crash. - Be sure items placed on the floor behind the front seats cannot roll under the seats and interfere with the driver's ability to operate the pedals, the proper operation of the seats, or proper operation of the sensors under the seats. - Keep the lower glove box closed while driving.
 If it is open, a passenger could injure their knees during a crash or sudden stop.